Wemino/EchoPatch/README.md

 > **Note**: The base resolution (1024×768) is used as the reference for scaling, ensuring the HUD retains its original proportions and appearance on all higher resolutions.

-## Fix High FPS Issues
+## High FPS Fixes
-Resolves multiple issues at high framerates, designed and optimized for smooth gameplay at up to 240 FPS (particularly when using Slow-Mo):
+Resolves multiple issues at high framerates, designed and optimized for smooth gameplay at up to 300 FPS (particularly when using Slow-Mo):
 - Havok ragdoll physics instability.
 - Water physics instability.
 - Excessive water splash effect repetitions.